WCSCourses/PRS_2025/course_modules_2025/Day4_Practical1.md

 ```

 #### Part 5: Step 5 - Evaluate the Admixture-informed PRS
-We are now ready to combine the two sets of polygenic risk scores per individual to ascertain and evaluate their full PRS.
+We are now ready to combine the two sets of polygenic risk scores per individual, in order to ascertain and evaluate the full admixture-aware PRS performance for each individual.
 ```
 library(dplyr)